-In evaluating its contracts, the CC separately identifies lease and non-lease components, such as common area and other maintenance costs, in calculating the ROU assets and lease obligations.
+In evaluating its contracts, the CC separately identifies lease and non-lease components, such as common area and other maintenance costs, in calculating the right-of-use (ROU) assets and lease obligations.
 The CC has elected the practical expedient to combine lease and non-lease components and classifies the contract as a lease if consideration in the contract allocated to the lease component is greater than the consideration allocated to the non-lease component.